 Why does my candle look "sweaty"?

-That’s just fragrance oil surfacing due to temperature changes.
-It doesn’t ruin the candle, but it’s a sign your storage spot might be too warm.
+That's just fragrance oil surfacing due to temperature changes.
+It doesn't ruin the candle, but it's a sign your storage spot might be too warm.
+Wipe it off with a cloth and move the candle to a cooler location.

 Will scents mix if I store different candles together?